BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 ## Title slide

+Thanks for handing over.

-Thank you for allowing us to showcase our prototype in the space webinar series.
+And thanks again for given us the opportunity to present in the space webinar.

+My name is Bernd Doser, and my background is computational chemistry.

+However, I have worked for almost 15 years as a scientific software engineer in different fields.

+My focus is HPC and machine learning using C++, CUDA, Python, and many others.

-Sebastian has presented the scientific background and potential applications, while I will focus more on the technical design and implementation.
+Sebastian has presented the scientific background and potential applications, and I will focus more on the technical design and implementation.

-My scientific background is in quantum chemistry.

-However, I have been working for almost 20 years as a software engineer, covering topics in HPC and machine learning using C++, CUDA, Python, and many others.

 ## Outline

-I will introduce our development setup, which respects the FAIR principles, and try to use the best available techniques for software lifecycle development.
+First, I will say a few general words about best practice development environment setup.

-Then, I will introduce the Spherinator model and explain its training process.
+Then, I will introduce our Spherinator machine-learning model and explain its training process.

-Afterward, the trained model is used in the so-called HiPSter workflow to construct inferences to display the modeled galaxies and dataset projections.
+Then, I will explain our workflow HiPSter which is used for inferences to display the modeled galaxies and dataset projections.

 ## FAIR principles

-Allow me to begin by making a general statement about the FAIR principles in research software.

-Our goal is to adhere to these principles as closely as possible.
+Let me start with a few words about best practice software design.

+With respect to the design and implementation we follow the so-called FAIR principles, that have been established in the scientific community.

+What are these principles, and why are they important?

 These principles state that the software should be easily findable and accessible, interact with other software through open standards, and be simple to use and modify.

+Please find a good overview in the given reference for more details.

 ## Development environment

+Before diving deeper into our model, a few words on useful frameworks and technical environments.

+The slides contain links to the tools.

 We have established a development environment using GitHub that covers the entire software lifecycle, from feature design to deployment, with GitHub Actions providing continuous integration.

 For dependency management, we use Poetry, and Dependabot is used to automate version updates.